-The CUBE Lab focuses broadly on multi-modal methods for computer vision, digital humans, and computational behavior science, specifically in areas of modelling, analysis, and synthesis of human behavior and emotion using diverse sensors.
+The CUBE Lab focuses broadly on multi-modal methods for computer vision, digital humans, and computational behavior science, specifically in areas of modelling, analysis, and synthesis of human behavior and environment using diverse sensors.

 Zoltan Adam Milacski (CMU RI)